Turkey – Where Does The Name Come From?

 Historians believe that the name originally belonged to a different bird entirely.
 The guinea fowl, which bears some resemblance to the wild turkey, was a bird native to Africa.
 Following domestication, these birds became a trade commodity, and European countries started to import guinea fowl for food.
 This trade route from Africa to Europe happened to cross through Turkey, and because the birds were imported through Turkey, some European countries started began to refer to guinea fowls as turkey fowls.

-So, when the Europeans traveled to the Americas and encountered a larger but similar looking bird, either through confusion or convenience, they decided to call the birds turkeys, starting a long history of puzzling etymology.
+So, when the Europeans traveled to the Americas and encountered a larger but similar looking bird, either through confusion or convenience, they decided to name the birds turkeys, starting a long history of puzzling etymology.

-Unfortunately for the turkey bird, there doesn’t seem to be a lot of pride in nominal association with it.
+Unfortunately for the large bird, there doesn’t seem to be a lot of pride in nominal association with it.
 In Turkish, the turkey is known as hindi, relating the bird to India.
 Some historians claim that this is again confusion with the guinea fowl, which found ties to the spice trade.
 Others believe that, rather than India, the name is a result of Christopher Columbus’ misinformed arrival to the “West Indies.”

 Meanwhile, in India, the Hindi and Urdu word for turkey is ‘Peru,’ a name they took from the Portuguese, who derived the name from the South American country.
 Out of all people, the Portuguese were closest in accuracy, as Peru was at least close to Mexico, where turkeys could actually be found.
-The Portuguese also brought this name to Hawaii, where turkeys are called perehu.
+The Portuguese also brought this name to Hawaii, where they are called perehu.

 So, thanks to mistaken identities and miscommunication, the wild turkey – the symbol of American Thanksgiving – is oddly one of the most international of birds.
 At least, when it comes to its name.